Benefits of USLNG Exports

 Improving global climate, environmental, geostrategic, and economic conditions.

 On Feb.
-24, 2016, the first cargo of American liquefied natural gas sailed from Sabine Pass, Louisiana.
+24, 2016, the first cargo of American liquefied natural gas sailed from Sabine Pass, La.
 In the decade since, the United States has grown from zero to the world’s largest LNG exporter—surpassing Qatar and Australia.
-Eight large export terminals are in operation, a ninth is commissioning, and four more are under construction.
+Eight large export terminals are in operation, a ninth is commissioning, and five more are under construction.
 USLNG now reaches more than 40 nations on six continents, replacing Russian gas in Europe, fueling economic development in Asia, and strengthening American alliances worldwide.

 The benefits are profound, practical, and proven: